Microbial ecology: Mutualism

 Microorganisms also engage in mutualistic relationship with plants and a typical example of such relationship is arbuscular mycorrhizal (AM) relationship, a symbiotic relationship between plants and fungi.
-This relationship begins when chemical signals are exchange between the plant and the fungi leading to the metabolic stimulation of the fungus.
+This relationship begins when chemical signals are exchanged between the plant and the fungi leading to the metabolic stimulation of the fungus.
 The fungus then attacks the epidermis of the plant's root and penetrates its highly branched hyphae into the cortical cells of the plant.
-In this relationship, the fungi gives the plant phosphate and nitrogen obtained from the soil with the plant in return providing the fungi with carbohydrate and lipids obtained from photosynthesis.
-Also, microorganisms are involve in mutualistic relationship with mammals such as humans.
+In this relationship, the fungi gives the plant phosphate and nitrogen obtained from the soil, while the plant provides the fungi with carbohydrate and lipids obtained from photosynthesis.
+Also, microorganisms are involved in mutualistic relationship with mammals such as humans.
 As the host provides shelter and nutrient to the microorganisms, the microorganisms also provide benefits such as helping in the growth of the gastrointestinal tract of the host and protecting host from other detrimental microorganisms.

 Commensalism

 Commensalism is very common in microbial world, literally meaning "eating from the same table".
 It is a relationship between two species where one species benefits with no harm or benefit for the other species.
 Metabolic products of one microbial population are used by another microbial population without either gain or harm for the first population.
 There are many "pairs "of microbial species that perform either oxidation or reduction reaction to the same chemical equation.
 For example, methanogens produce methane by reducing CO_{2} to CH_{4}, while methanotrophs oxidise methane back to CO_{2}.